NewMatheusDC/Discord-SelfBotRemixed/README.md

 ## Warning

 Using selfbots may violate Discord's Terms of Service.
 Use at your own risk.
-This project is for educational purposes only, and also if it goes wrong during the pillow installation do this 1 - pkg install libjpeg-turbo libpng freetype libwebp
+This project is for educational purposes only.

+and also if it goes wrong during the pillow installation do this 1 -
+"pkg install libjpeg-turbo libpng freetype libwebp"

 2 -
-pkg install python build-essential
+"pkg install python build-essential"

 3 -
-pip install pillow --no-cache-dir
+"pip install pillow --no-cache-dir"
 I hope this has solved the problem.